mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 The **Run MATLAB Tests** build step produces a MATLAB script file and uses it to run the tests and generate the artifacts.
 The plugin writes the contents of this file to the build log.
 You can review the build log on the **Console Output** page to understand the testing workflow.

 You can access the results of running MATLAB and Simulink tests directly from your Jenkins interface.
-For more information, see [Access Visualized Test Results](#access-visualized-test-results).
+For more information, see [View Test Results](#view-test-results).

 #### Run MATLAB Command
 The **Run MATLAB Command** build step lets you run MATLAB scripts, functions, and statements.
 You can use this build step to customize your test run or execute any MATLAB commands.